Edit-Mr/Arduino-AirHockey/README.md

 ## How to play?

-When powered, the screen will display a opening animation.
+When powered, the screen will display an opening animation.
 After the animation, the game will start when both of the joystick push foward (The screen will guide the direction).
 The game will end when a player scores 3 points.
-The screen will display the winner and the game will restart.
+The screen will display the winner, and the game will restart.